-He is the Director of Aboriginal Education, Programs, Culture and Founder of the Accredited Aboriginal leading practise “The Aboriginal Healing Program” for the Michael Garron Hospital Toronto East Health Network.
+He is the Director of Aboriginal Education, Programs, Culture, and Founder of the Accredited Aboriginal leading practice “The Aboriginal Healing Program” for the Michael Garron Hospital Toronto East Health Network.
 Elder Little Brown Bear’s guiding philosophy is simple: “People don’t care how much you know.
 They want to know how much you care”.

-He is both a sought-after speaker and an effective group facilitator in the areas of trauma/addictions/mental health, grief, suicide, conflict resolution, mediation, anger release and building healthy relationships.
-He has assisted many organizations in creating Aboriginal-appropriate programs and policies.
+He is both a sought-after speaker and an effective group facilitator in the areas of trauma/addictions/mental health, grief, suicide, conflict resolution, mediation, anger release, and building healthy relationships.
+In addition, he has assisted many organizations in creating Aboriginal-appropriate programs and policies.

-He is a graduate of Canadore College and Brock University and he is a member in good standing with the (CACCF) Canadian Addiction Counsellors Certification Federation and Ontario Association of Mental Health Practitioners (OAMHP).
+He is a graduate of Canadore College and Brock University.
+He is a member in good standing with the (CACCF) Canadian Addiction Counsellors Certification Federation and the Ontario Association of Mental Health Practitioners (OAMHP).